-University Health Center Peer Educators, student presenters, and staff members are highly skilled and thoroughly trained to provide FREE, unbiased, interactive workshops.
+University Health Center Peer Educators, Step UP!
+Educators, Outreach Peers, and staff members are highly skilled and thoroughly trained to provide FREE, unbiased, interactive workshops.
 Workshops are available to classrooms, student organizations, Greek organizations, residence halls, and departments, off-campus establishments*, and more!

 PLEASE NOTE: Two weeks notice is required.

 Workshop delivered by Peer Educators include: The C Word is Consent, Don’t Turn Red Flags Pink, Step UP!, and CARE 101 (Student Version).
 Workshops delivered by CARE staff include: Custom Workshops, and CARE 101 (Faculty/Staff Version).